jtdLab/dart_counter/README.md

 HOW BLOCS AND DEPENDENCIES GET INJECTED
 TEST descriptions
 BLOCBUILDER more close to location where the data they provide is needed and not wrap whole bunch of non depending widgets

+// THERE is a probleme with Dart(value:0);
+// when doing filling and dartsOnDouble dialog
+// needs to be implemented specialliy in external modal